-How to Zip a File on Mac
+How to zip a file on Mac

 Once you know how to zip a file, it’s a quick and easy way to bundle casual, low-stakes materials and send them off to friends, family members, or coworkers.
 (Check out our email best practices here).

 To demonstrate, I found some gifs of pretty darn cute dogs.
 Let’s say I want to send them to all my friends, but don’t want to have to send them individually.
 (Who has time for that?!)